-Receptions are optional, and, if desired, are the responsibility of the recitalist.
-Students may make arrangements to have friends and family members provide food and drinks.
-If the reception is to be catered, the student must use UAM's food service Aramark.
+Receptions are optional and, if desired, are the responsibility of the recitalist.
+Students may arrange to have friends and family members provide food and drinks.
+The student must use UAM's food service Aramark if there is a catered reception.

-You may wish to have pictures taken before the recital so that afterward you can visit with your adoring fans and sign autographs.
-No pictures can be taken during the performance.
-Gifts for teachers and/or accompanists are discouraged.
+You may have pictures taken before the recital so you can visit with your adoring fans and sign autographs afterward.
+Gifts for teachers and accompanists are discouraged.